 Multiple stages have been separated to parallelize the work, speed up the process, and make it close to DevOps standards.
 Additionally, this approach allowed us to receive faster feedback and do work more effectively.
 We also prepared a scalable test automation framework that we integrated with our CI system.
 It enabled developers to launch it locally against any built part of the system.
 This was achieved by using a containerized environment (docker) for the data aggregation and test execution.

-Documentation is an important part of agile software development projects.
+Documentation is an important part of agile software architecture and development projects.
 One of the reasons for writing automated tests is that tests can act as useful documentation for a system.
-A well-configured CI allowed us effortlessly to obtain up-to-date documentation that evolves naturally with a system.
+A well-configured CI allowed us effortlessly obtain up-to-date documentation that evolves naturally with a system.

 A well-configured CI allowed us to create a “safety net” for the development team when refactoring and implementing new functionality.

 We automated the deployments and builds as well as all documentation so it stays relevant.

 We improved the product quality - the team discovered and fixed issues immediately.

 The overall system architecture is now constructed from separate blocks with minimal dependencies.

 This solution helped us to achieve a more efficient build system thanks to separated components and clean CI workflows.

 541 Jefferson Ave.
 Ste.
 100

 Kharkiv, Ukraine 61000